iotux/ElWiz/docs/elwiz-chart.md

 ![elwiz-chart](../docs/chart_and_panel.png?raw=true)

 **elwiz-chart** is the solution to keep track of fluctuating energy prices and take control over your energy usage.
-It is a bar chart with 48 bars representing 2 days of fluctuating price data.
+It is a bar chart with hourly bars representing 2 days of fluctuating price data.
 The source of the energy prices is the **Nord Pool** European energy market.

 The bars are either green or red, where green means an opportunity to save on engergy use.
 We can call it a **Green zone**.
 Green or red is determined by the price level, where the threshold is based on the average price during a day or adjusted by **MQTT** messages.